-Vision

-To promote and advance agricultural education To improve Tocal College and its assets To provide student scholarships and financial assistance

-Our stra tegic prio

-TOCAL HOMESTEAD HISTORIC PRECINCT

-To preserve, maintain and improve heritage buildings and infrastructure To provide community access and enhance appreciation and interpretation of the historic homestead site and surrounds through coordinated events and visitation To promote the site's history, Aboriginal land use, environment and agricultural heritage to school students using curriculum-aligned visits, tours and resources To build a sense of place and connection with the local community and surrounding region

-We aim to:

-Activate and make effective use of the Barracks and the Daly Kidd Cottage to provide an integrated accommodation service to support weddings and other major events

-Maximise revenue from the

-Tocal Function Centre through

-collaboration with events coordinator

-to increase wedding bookings

-and mid-week events (especially

-corporate sector).
-Update and digitise

-homestead tour app and key heritage
+CB Alexander Foundation Tocal

-photos to aid interpretation of site

-Develop the Schools Program to ensure curriculum alignment and connection with schools in the region and an increase in visitation

-Host six significant community events each year to engage the broader community (eg. Peek into the Past)

-By concentrating on:

-A commercial focus for all Tocal Homestead operations to be financially sustainable allowing for reinvestment in the site, associated programs and student support Collaboration with catering and events contractor to increase bookings and general performance, and to ensure contract is effectively implemented Income streams to support a scheduled maintenance plan for heritage buildings including the Blacket Barn, Bull Barn and to start work on Thunderbolt's Cottage Working with the DPI schools team to develop programs that engage schools and teachers Growing the Friends of Tocal membership and number of active volunteers.
-Includes identifying different roles and functions that will attract a diversity of volunteers and capabilities
+Visio To improve Toc l advance agricultur al College and its as ent scholarships and sets Our strategic priorities: TOCAL HOMESTEAD HISTORIC PRECINCT To preserve, maintain and improve heritage buildings and infrastructure To provide community a and enhance appreciatio interpretation of the hist homestead site and surre coordinated events and on and oric ounds through Aboriginal and agricul students us e the site's history, land use, environment ltural heritage to school sing curriculum-aligned and resources To build a sense of place and connection with the local community and surrounding region We aim to: Activate and make effective use of the Barracks and the Daly Kidd Cottage to provide an integrated accommodation service to support weddings and other major events Tocal Function Centre through collaboration with events coordinator ensure curriculum alignment and connection with schools in the Host six significant community events each year to engage the broader community (eg. Peek into the Past) By concentrating on: A commercial focus for all Tocal Homestead operations to be financially sustainable allowing for reinvestment in the site, associated programs and student support Collaboration with catering and events contractor to increase bookings and general performance, and to ensure contract is effectively implemented support a sch maintenance for heritage b including the Barn, Bull Bar to start work Income streams to support a scheduled maintenance plan for heritage buildings including the Blacket Barn, Bull Barn and to start work on Thunderbolt's Cottage Growing the Friends of Tocal membership and number of active volunteers.
+Includes identifying different roles and functions that will attract a diversity of volunteers and capabilities Measures: The Barracks providing a valuable income and the Daly Kidd Cottage in use Increase in wedding and centre bookings.
+New h tour app completed.
+Ke photos digitised and acc iomestead y heritage to curriculu through sci website; ind school programs aligned im and promoted hool networks and crease school visits and of programs Six community events at the site.
+Established as part of the community calendar; engaging and valued by community members Core services: Visitation and accommodation Weddings and communit ty access School pro grams Tours and events

-Measures:

-The Barracks providing a valuable income and the Daly Kidd Cottage in use Increase in wedding and function centre bookings.
-New homestead tour app completed.
-Key heritage photos digitised and accessible.

-Three new school programs aligned to curriculum and promoted through school networks and website; increase school visits and age range of programs Six community events at the site.
-Established as part of the community calendar; engaging and valued by community members

-Core services:

-Visitation and accommodation

-Weddings and community access

-School programs

-Tours and events
+Our work is underpinned by the values of service, accountability, integrity and connection